 Steven Kenny was born in Peekskill, New York in 1962.
 He attended the Rhode Island School of Design, receiving a Bachelor of Fine Arts degree in 1984.
 His final year of art school was spent studying independently in Rome.
-This direct exposure to European art (especially the Baroque works of the Italian, Dutch and Flemish schools) had a significant effect on his painting style.
+This direct exposure to European art (especially the Baroque works of the Italian and Dutch schools) had a significant effect on his painting style.

 First settling in New York City, he gained notoriety as a freelance commercial illustrator.
 Clients included Sony Music, Time Magazine, AT&T, United Airlines, Celestial Seasonings, Microsoft and many others.
 His illustrations repeatedly received awards from the Society of Illustrators, Communication Arts Magazine, and the Art Directors' Club of New York.

 In 1997 Steven turned away from illustration in order to devote his full attention to fine art.
 Since that time he has lived in the Blue Ridge Mountains of Virginia and his home state of New York before settling in St Petersburg, Florida in 2012.
 His award-winning paintings are exhibited in galleries across the United States and Europe.
 Honors include grants from the Virginia and Franz Bader Fund, the Joyce Dutka Arts Foundation; fellowships from the Virginia Commission for the Arts, Virginia Center for the Creative Arts, and Creative Pinellas; and the St Petersburg Arts Alliance Visual Art MUSE Award.
 His paintings can be found in the permanent collections of the Polk Museum of Art, Leepa-Rattner Museum of Art, Museo Arte Contemporanea Sicilia, State College of Florida